 The weakest part of this system is the pot metal gears used in the windshield regulator.
 If the mechanism gets stuck and the handle is turned too hard, it can damage the gears of the regulator.
 Because these are only pot metal (die cast), they are very weak and strip out easily.

 If your regulator is stuck – DO NOT FORCE IT!
 Instead remove the header board that holds the windshield regulator.
 There should be two screws at the each end of the regulator board.
 In addition, there are usually two or four screws at the top in the middle.
 After the screws are removed, the board should slide out of the upper sash brackets by pulling straight back.
 Once the regulator board and regulator are removed, check the movement of the windshield glass.
 The glass should slide up and down easily.
 If stuck or sluggish, try some silicone spray on the side channels to free up the movement.

-One thing to check when working on your windshield is to make sure your windshield glass is laminated.
+One important thing to check when working on your windshield – make sure your windshield glass is laminated.
 Prior to 1932, Chevrolet used only plate glass in their windshields.
 This glass is very dangerous and should always be replaced with laminated safety plate glass.
 New rubber seal kits are available to replace original brittle windshield seals.